cabarius/ToyBox/ToyBox/README.txt

     Getting ready for 1.2.0 but doing a pre-release as 1.1.11 Blueprint Browser UI has been revamped
-        Categories are now in a column on the left Many categories like Items, Weapons, and Units will offer a subtype filter Toggles for showing components and elements
+        Categories are now in a column on the left Most categories have a subtype filter
+        Areas can now be teleported directly.
+        Added some useful filters for Areas too Toggles for showing components and elements
     Experimental Multiclass on level up preview
     Various other small improvements